 Then, I poured the sauce over the shredded vegetables and mixed everything well with a wooden spoon.

 When the vegetables were well coated with the sauce, I covered and refrigerated the coleslaw.
-After a couple of hours in the refrigerator, the coleslaw was absolutely delicious Yum!
+After a couple of hours in the refrigerator, the Creamy Southern Coleslaw was absolutely delicious.
+Yum!

 This delicious Creamy Southern Coleslaw recipe was first posted on April 1, 2017.
 The repost includes updated text, new photographs, and a video demonstrating how the coleslaw is made!

 - 1 cup mayonnaise